itstoreall/goit-react-hw-08-phonebook/README.md

 **_Use:_**

-- prop-types
+- axios
 - eslint
-- prettier
 - gh-pages
+- json-server
+- material-ui
 - modern-normalize
 - node-sass
-- axios
+- prettier
-- json-server
+- prop-types
 - react-redux
 - react-router-dom
 - redux
 - redux-devtools-extension
+- redux-logger
 - redux toolkit
-- redux-logger
 - reselect (from toolkit)

 > The End of the Phonebook